-The Board recommends a vote "FOR" the ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accountants for fiscal year 2019.
+The Board recommends a vote "FOR" the ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accountants for fiscal year 2021.

-PROPOSAL NO. 3

-APPROVAL OF AN AMENDMENT TO THE COMPANY'S 2017 INCENTIVE AWARD PLAN TO INCREASE THE NUMBER OF SHARES AVAILABLE FOR ISSUANCE BY 1,2 MILLION SHARES
+PROPOSAL NO. 3 APPROVAL OF AN AMENDMENT AND RESTATEMENT OF THE COMPANY'S 2017 INCENTIVE AWARD PLAN

-The Board of Directors has approved, subject to stockholder approval, an amendment increasing the number of shares available for issuance under the 2017 Incentive Award Plan by 1.2 million (1,200,000) shares.
-As of December 31, 2018, there were only 154,977 shares remaining available for issuance under the 2017 Incentive Award Plan.
-As noted in the Compensation Discussion & Analysis below, we use equity compensation as an integral part of our compensation program by linking the personal interests of our employees and directors to the Company's success.
+The Board of Directors has approved, subject to stockholder approval, an amendment and restatement of the Company's 2017 Incentive Award Plan, which includes an increase in the number of shares available for issuance under the 2017 Incentive Award Plan by 1.2 million (1,200,000) shares, the removal of certain provisions that are no longer applicable due to amendments to Section 162(m) of the Internal Revenue Code and an extension of the term of the Amended and Restated 2017 Incentive Award Plan by 10 years.
+As of February 28, 2021, only 90,084 shares remained available for issuance under the 2017 Incentive Award Plan.
+As noted in the Compensation Discussion & Analysis section below, we use equity compensation as an integral part of our compensation program by linking the personal interests of our employees and directors to the Company's success.
 Without this share increase the Company will be limited in its ability to attract, motivate and retain talented employees and non-employee directors, align employee and stockholder interests, link employee compensation with company performance and maintain a culture based on employee stock ownership.